marcoguerri/helios4-build/README.md

 # Usage
 The main entry point is `run.sh`, which supports 3 commands:

-* `./run.sh build`: builds the Docker container images
+* `sudo ./run.sh build`: builds the Docker container images
-* `./run.sh run`: builds the Helios4 image using the Docker image produced by `build` command.
+* `sudo ./run.sh run`: builds the Helios4 image using the Docker image produced by `build` command.
 It supports also running an interactive shell within the build environment
-* `./run.sh all`: run both `build` and `run`
+* `sudo ./run.sh all`: run both `build` and `run`

+> **Warning:** `run.sh` requires superuser permissions as it assumes the docker daemon is running as root.
+The large majority of the logic is executed in the container, so it should be fairly easy to review `run.sh` and decide if you are happy to run it as root.
+Do so at your own risk.
+The container itself needs to run in the host user namespace as it requires privileges to mount loop devices and `binfmt_misc` filesystem (it would not be possible with `userns-remap`).

-Once the image for the board has been built, it will be available under /home/helios4 in the container.
+Once the image for the board has been built, it will be available as an `.img` file under `/home/helios4` in the container.
 You can also re-run the container in interactive mode (`./run.sh run`) to manually inspect or grab the image.